Cyb3rFl3x/simple-django-chart/README.md

 4.

 ## Info
-1. The official way running a django application is to deploy the application in a python container and install django in it.
+1. The official way running a django application is to deploy the application in a python container and install django
-2. `repository: simple-django-chart:latest` -> `your repo`
+2. `repository: simple-django-chart:latest` -> `repository: your repo`

 ## BUILD